Caril Ann Fugate: Cross-state crime spree

 Starkweather and Fugate then fled, driving across Nebraska and ultimately into Wyoming on a murder spree that claimed seven more lives, plus those of two dogs, before they were arrested on January 29.
 She admitted only to holding a .410 bore shotgun on a young high school couple, Robert Jensen and Carol King.
-Contradicting her claims of innocence Starkweather said she committed several of the murders herself.
-When they were apprehended newspaper clippings were found that detailed the families death, further contradicting Fugate's claims she thought they were being held hostage.
+When they were apprehended newspaper clippings were found that detailed her family's murder and the other deaths, contradicting Fugate's claims she thought they were being held hostage (Starkweather also testified that Fugate committed several murders herself).

 Sentencing

 Starkweather was sentenced to death and executed in the electric chair on June 25, 1959.
 He insisted that although he had personally killed most of the victims, Fugate had murdered several as well.
 Although she continued to maintain her innocence, she was tried for her role in the murder spree.
 Based on the evidence presented that Fugate had opportunities to leave her captivity and Starkweather's own testimony, the jury found her claim that she was Starkweather's hostage not credible.
 Fugate was convicted of first degree murder in the death of Robert Jensen.
 Unlike at the trial of Starkweather, the prosecution did not request a death sentence, presumably due to Fugate's young age.
 After the jury fixed her sentence at life in prison instead of death, she was sent to the Nebraska Correctional Center for Women in York, Nebraska.

 In 1973, the Nebraska Board of Pardons commuted Fugate's sentence to 30–50 years, making her eligible for parole.
 Governor J. James Exon and Secretary of State Allen J. Beermann voted in favor of the commutation, while Attorney General Clarence A. H. Meyer dissented.